Sarcoidosis

 Sarcoidosis: prevention, early detection, prognosis

-As the causes of sarcoidosis are not yet fully understood, it is not possible to prevent the disease.
+As the causes of sarcoidosis are not yet fully understood, you cannot prevent the disease.
 Early detection of sarcoidosis is also difficult due to the non-specific symptoms.

 Despite its sometimes severe symptoms, the prognosis for acute sarcoidosis is very good: a high proportion of those affected experience a spontaneous recovery within the first four to six weeks.
 After one year, the changes in the lungs detected during the X-ray examination have regressed.